evilgeniuslabs/evilgeniuslabs.github.io/_posts/2018-02-21-level-shifter-featherwing.md

 Eight digital output pins (12, 13, 14, 15, 27, 32, 33, SCL) are run through the level shifter.

 The shield also includes places for data line resistors as recommended when driving LEDs.
 A large capacitor should be connected across the power and ground connections near the LEDs.
+A barrel connector can be added to connect a power supply, but the connector and PCB are only rated for 2.5A.
+That's enough for about 50 LEDs at solid white, full brightness.
+For larger quantities, power should be connected directly to the LEDs, and/or brightness should be limited in software.

 ### Specifications